Menu

 The amount that can be awarded based on these factors cannot be more than the greater of $200 or 10% of the amount the successful party was awarded.

-In the Court of King’s Bench costs can be determined by the Tariff of Costs and awarded to the successful party but judges also have the discretion to order costs in a different amount and/or to another party.
-When deciding on costs the court can consider:
+In the Court of King’s Bench, costs can be determined by the Tariff of Costs and awarded to the successful party.
+However, judges also have the discretion to order costs in a different amount or to another party.
+When deciding on costs, the court can consider:

 • which party was successful or partially successful